wmbai/LSCGB/README.md

-# Large-Scale CG images Benchmark (LSCGB):
+# Large-Scale CG images Benchmark (NLPR-LSCGB):

-We build a Large-Scale CG images Benchmark (LSCGB), which is orders of magnitude bigger than existing datasets.
+We build a Large-Scale CG images Benchmark (NLPR-LSCGB), which is orders of magnitude bigger than existing datasets.
 The strict collection principles guarantee a high diversity and small bias in dataset.

 ## Examples